LucvZon/LucvZon.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Evidence

 You can try the evidence!
+Apply a change here.

 <span class="evidence">Paragraphs can be written like so.
 A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.</span>